GodblessUrassa/Remote-working-and-COVID-19/README.md

 # REMOTE WORK AND COVID-19
 ![](office_covid.jpg)
 ---
-Remote work is the practice of working from one's home or another space rather than from an office.
-The practice began at a small scale in the 1970s, when technology was developed that linked satellite offices to downtown mainframes through dumb terminals using telephone lines as a network bridge.
-It became more common in the 1990s and 2000s, facilitated by internet technologies.
-In 2020, workplace hazard controls for COVID-19 catalyzed a rapid transition to remote work for white-collar workers around the world, which largely persisted even after restrictions were lifted.

-The purpose of this analysis is to assess the productivity and morale implications of working remotely and outline an ideal policy for the post-pandemic future.
+The purpose of this analysis is to assess the **productivity and morale implications of working remotely and outline an ideal policy for the post-pandemic future**.
 I used a survey results of 1,500 remote workers from the Australian state of New South Wales, taken in August-September 2020 and March-April 2021.
 You can access the survey results [here](https://app.mavenanalytics.io/datasets?page=3)

-Questions that will help us to understand the productivity, morale of working remotely and a policy for post-pandemic future are as follows;
-1. How has the COVID-19 pandemic impacted the amount of work done remotely?
-What can be expected post-pandemic?
-2. Does working remotely positively impact productivity?
-Are there any other benefits?
-3. How does an employees use of time differ when working remotely vs on-site?
-4. What are the biggest barriers to overcome if remote work becomes the norm in the future?

 ## Understanding Data
 The data has two csv files.
 One is for 2020 which is the year COVID-19 was spreading rapidly and many countries had restrictions concerning public gatherings.
 It collected data about remote working before and during pandemic and expectations after the pandemic.
 The second one was for 2021 were restrictions are less tight.
 It collected data on the last month's of 2020, managers opinions on remote working and others.
 I can say data in both files were 80% categorical data.